Emerson Fittipaldi: CART

 After leaving F1 in 1980, Fittipaldi took time out from major racing for four years.
 In 1984, the 37-year-old Fittipaldi made his debut in the American CART series.
-He spent his first season acclimatising to IndyCars, driving for two teams before joining Patrick Racing as a replacement for the injured Chip Ganassi.
-Fittipaldi stayed five years with the team, recording six victories and solid finishes in the overall standings.
+He spent his first season acclimatising to IndyCars, driving for two teams before joining Patrick Racing as a replacement for Chip Ganassi, who had been seriously injured in the 1984 Michigan 500.
+The 1985 Michigan 500 marked Fittipaldi's first victory in CART.
+Fittipaldi stayed five years with Patrick Racing, recording six victories and solid finishes in the overall standings.

 In 1989 Fittipaldi had five wins, finished in the top five in every race he completed, and was the CART champion.
 Among his wins was a dominant performance in the 1989 Indianapolis 500 where he led 158 of 200 laps and won by two laps, but only after a dramatic duel with Al Unser Jr. in the closing laps of the race.
 Unser ran down Fittipaldi after a late-race restart and passed him for the lead on lap 196.
 Three laps later, Fittipaldi used lapped traffic to his advantage to pull alongside Unser on the backstretch.
 Neither driver would give way, and the two cars touched wheels as they went through turn three side by side.
 Unser's car spun out of control to hit the outside wall, while Fittipaldi was able to maintain sufficient control to keep his car moving straight.
 In spite of the altercation, Unser applauded Fittipaldi from the infield as Fittipaldi passed by on the final lap.

 Roger Penske hired Fittipaldi for his racing team in 1990 and he continued to be among the top drivers in CART, winning at least one race with Penske for six straight years.
 But for bad luck he might have won three consecutive Indianapolis 500s, suffering blistered tires in 1990 and a gearbox failure in 1991, both while leading.
 In 1993 he added a second Indianapolis 500 victory by taking the lead from reigning Formula One World Champion Nigel Mansell on lap 185 and holding it for the remainder.